shootmanng/shootmanng.github.io/content/posts/AoCDay1solution.md

 >>> Puzzle inputs differ by user.
 Please log in to get your puzzle
 ```

 Because the website links accounts with Github, I'm going to abandon this method and just download the html locally to my computer and import the file as a string array using [numpy](https://numpy.org/).
+(Note: I did find [this](https://github.com/wimglenn/advent-of-code-data) which seems to do what I originally imagined doing, but I'm not a speedhacker and I don't thinks it necessary for my use case).

 ``` python {linenos=false}
 import numpy as np